Taking sewage away

 We collect around 1,271 million litres of wastewater from three million households and 200,000 businesses, every day in the North West.

-When you flush it, pour it, pull the plug and drain it away, your wastewater goes on a journey back to nature – which starts the moment it leaves your property and enters our sewerage system.
+When you flush it, pour it, pull the plug and drain it away, your wastewater goes on a journey back to nature – read more about what to flush and what not to flush.

 Collecting and treating sewage